aleksandarustic/job-board/readme.md

 - php artisan key:generate
 - php artisan migrate:fresh --seed

+If you have issue with permissions run

+sudo chmod -R 777 storage/*

 ## Google account

 Google smtp is used for sending mails.
 You can login to check mail are sent.